Torch-Choice: A PyTorch Package for Large-Scale Choice Modeling with Python: Performance Benchmarks

-We then turn to the complete dataset with $500$ items and $30$-dimensional user/item characteristics.
-The bottom panel in Figure \ref{fig:num-records-comparison} illustrates the time taken relative to the baseline case ($N=1,000$) as $N$ increases from $1,000$ to $100,000$.
-The runtime of model \eqref{eq:benchmark-model-1} becomes vastly different from the other two because models with random effects now have 500x more parameters than model \eqref{eq:benchmark-model-1}.
+\textbf{Scalability on Larger Datasets.} We then turn to the complete dataset with $500$ items and $30$-dimensional user/item characteristics.
+The bottom panel in Figure \ref{fig:num-records-comparison} illustrates the time taken relative to the baseline case ($N=3,000$) as $N$ increases from $3,000$ to $100,000$, which leads to a 30x increase in run time.
+The runtime of model $\mu_{uis} = \bm{\beta}^\top \mathbf{z}_i$ becomes vastly different from the other two because models with random effects now have 500x more parameters than model $\mu_{uis} = \bm{\beta}^\top \mathbf{z}_i$.
 The linear cost of \code{torch-choice} is preserved on the large-scale dataset, which provides evidence of scalability.

-Finally, Figure \ref{fig:abs-time-num-records-comparison} depicts the time cost in seconds of \code{mlogit} and \code{torch-choice} on different datasets.
-The Figure illustrates that in these datasets, \code{torch-choice} provided up to a 50x reduction in time.
+\textbf{Absolute Time Costs.} Figure \ref{fig:abs-time-num-records-comparison} depicts the time cost in seconds of \code{mlogit} and \code{torch-choice} on different datasets.
+The Figure illustrates that in these datasets, \code{torch-choice} provided up to a 2x reduction in run time.